Castleford Growth Delivery Plan

 - Creation of a supportive environment, encouraging private sector investment in offices, retail and residential spaces to provide a better quality of life for Castleford residents.

 In the short-term the Growth Plan will focus on improving the town centre, with mid to long term schemes providing key transport improvements, critical infrastructure, new homes and jobs.
-The Plan will anchor and support private sector investment and unlock key development sites to encourage economic growth.
+The plan will anchor and support private sector investment and unlock key development sites to encourage economic growth.

-Find out more about the redevelopment of Castleford bus station and comment on the plans at the events on 13, 14 and 16 March
+Find out more about the redevelopment of Castleford bus station

 - Access Road - Additional feasibility work is under way for a proposed access road route, to open up sites and ease congestion throughout the Growth Plan area.